 There is no perfect pig housing.
 All systems have both positive and negative components.
-What is most important is the animal husbandry or how well they are taken care of.
+What is most important is animal husbandry or how well they are taken care of.
 Farmers raise pigs the way they know best based on knowledge, expertise, environmental, market, and financial resources.
 What works best for one farmer does not always work the same way for another farmer.

 11. Is raising pigs sustainable?

 Yes.
 Raising pigs really have a very interesting sustainability story.
 Starting with the pig’s waste.
 The waste (or manure) goes into either 8′ cement pits or lagoons, all of which are regulated.
 Manure is a valuable nutrient replacement when applied to cropland.
 Manure plans are required so the proper amount of manure is applied to cropland.
-And commonsense says it’s to the farmer’s advantage to not apply too much manure (which is wasting valuable nutrients) or too little (shorting next years crop nutrients).
+And commonsense says it’s to the farmer’s advantage to not apply too much manure (which is wasting valuable nutrients) or too little (shorting next year’s crop nutrients).
 When you think about it, recycling the pig’s manure really is the ultimate recycling program.
 The manure goes onto cropland to help grow corn, which is used to feed the animals.

 In addition, other ways raising pork is sustainable is by the industry’s research and preparation of foreign animal diseases and other swine health issues so we can continue raising pigs.
-Also, PQA+ and TQA certification programs for individual farmers and employees are important so we can all stay abreast new technologies and new research in best animal care practices.
+Also, PQA+ and TQA certification programs for individual farmers and employees are important so we can all stay abreast of new technologies and new research in best animal care practices.

-12. What other by-products come from pigs?
+12. What other bi-products come from pigs?

 Pig heart valves are used in humans.
 1971 was the first year a pig valve was used in a human.
 Also included are insulin, suede for shoes and clothing, and gelatin for foods and non-food uses.
-Swine by-products are also important parts of products such as water filters, insulation, rubber, antifreeze, certain plastics, floor waxes, crayons, chalk, pharmaceuticals, adhesives and fertilizer (USDA, 2012).
+Swine by-products are also important parts of products such as water filters, insulation, rubber, antifreeze, certain plastics, floor waxes, crayons, chalk, pharmaceuticals, adhesives, and fertilizer (USDA, 2012).
 Lard is fat from pig abdomens and is used in shaving creams, soaps, make-up, baked goods, and other foods.